 New grants will be limited to organizations in the metro Atlanta area.
 The few grants given each year outside Atlanta are based on commitments to organizations with which the Foundation has a lengthy history.

-Because of limited resources and the Foundation’s preference for making larger grants to a fewer number of applicants, the Foundation regrets that many worthwhile programs will not be funded.
+Because of limited resources and the Foundation’s preference for making larger grants to a fewer number of applicants, the Foundation regrets that many worthwhile programs may not be funded.

 Ms. Patricia E. (“Pat”) Lummus